-Do Retail Traders Suffer from High Frequency Traders?
+Do Retail Investors Suffer from High Frequency Traders?

 Keywords: high frequency trading, message tax, market quality, retail traders